Did you know: Humanity has a one in 500 chance of being wiped out this year.

 Everything you invest in should be both scalable and durable, from industrial dishes to your POS.
 A mobile POS, for example, presents huge budgeting benefits, as the up front costs to purchase the tablet are minimal and the long-term costs are based on subscription models and the amount of tablets needed.
 No maintenance fees, or outdated systems that require replacing.
 Of course, properly managing your food inventory and keeping an eye on any redundant labor costs will be a godsend when you’re trying to abide by a budget.

-Now that we’ve shown you the flip side of a few food waste, guest frequency, and budgeting doomsday statistics, you can finally loosen your grip on those emergency supplies.
+Now that we’ve shown you the flip side of a few food waste, guest frequency, and budgeting doomsday restaurant industry statistics, you can finally loosen your grip on those emergency supplies.
 With the help of this survival guide, the “end of the world” is no match for you.